-Disc protrusion symptoms are widely varied, depending on the specific pathology of the disc disorder.
+Disc protrusion symptoms vary widely, depending on the specific pathology of the disc disorder.
 Ranging from chronic back pain to numb fingers, the symptoms of disc protrusion are numerous, yet a protruded disc is not symptomatic itself.
-In fact, an individual normally becomes aware of a problem only after the disc has protruded into the spinal canal and compressed a nerve root or the spinal cord.
+In fact, an individual usually only becomes aware of a problem after the disc has protruded into the spinal canal and has compressed a nerve root or the spinal cord.

-The pliable, shock-absorbent intervertebral discs become protruded when the inner jelly-like substance of the disc pushes against the disc’s outer wall, causing the wall to bulge outward.
+The pliable, shock-absorbent intervertebral discs become protruded when the inner jelly-like substance of the disc pushes against the disc’s weakened outer wall, causing the wall to bulge outward.
 The disc can bulge straight back toward the spinal cord (central disc protrusion), or it can bulge toward the left or right of the spinal cord (lateral disc protrusion).
-Either way, the protrusion can press upon the spinal cord itself, or it can impinge on one of the many nerve roots branching off the spinal cord.
+Either way, the protrusion can compress the spinal cord itself, or it can interfere with one of the many nerve roots branching off the spinal cord.

 - Chronic, local neck or back pain